 - All applicants must be 18 years old or over.

-- The relationship as an unmarried partner of a person presented and settled in the UK must be genuine and subsisting.
+- The relationship as an unmarried partner of a person who is presented and settled in the UK must be genuine and subsist.

 - An applicant also must meet the financial requirement.
-The applicant’s partner must be earning at least £18,600 gross per year, for example, or have savings of £62,500.
+For example, the applicant’s partner must earn at least £18,600 gross per year or save £62,500.

 - Besides, an applicant must meet the English language requirement.
-According to the UK Immigration Rules, he/she has to show knowledge of the English language at CEFR level A1.
-The applicant might be a national from a majority English speaking country.
-Then, he/she may have an exemption from the English Language requirement.
+According to the UK Immigration Rules, they must show English knowledge at CEFR level A1.
+The applicant might be a national from a majority English-speaking country.
+Then, they may have an exemption from the English Language requirement.

 - An individual must pay the Immigration Health Surcharge